Mairiporã, São Paulo, Brazil: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and N. Ensure that you pick the right kind.
-Many adapters on sale are just plug changers and expect your electronics to change the voltage themselves.
-If yours can't do that they could burn up.
-This one is sufficent for most countries.
+A plug adapter that supports outlet types C and N. Make sure to find the correct type.
+The vast majority of adapters currently sold are just plug changers and expect your electronics to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one works in most places.

 What to do in Mairiporã, São Paulo, Brazil